Put trackers on based on your predefined positions. You can use any comfortable position for you, but there are a few rules:

 - 11 trackers: chest, waist, hip, upper legs, lower legs, feet and upper arms.

-- Chest: facing forward middle of the chest.
+- Chest: facing forward, on the middle or lower part of the chest.

 - Waist: facing foward or to the side on your waist (above you hip, around the level of your belly button) depending on your build.

 - Hip: facing forward or back on your hip (where you put your belt).

 - Upper leg: just above the knee or higher up the thigh depending on your build.